Menu

 3. Your Bed Is Dirtier Than You Think

 All sorts of unwelcome matter tends to collect on mattresses — dead skin cells, body fluids, dust mites, pollen and other allergens.
 In fact, the accumulation of all this matter may cause your mattress to nearly double in weight after ten years, according to a report by CBS News' “The Early Show."
 While laundering your linens and vacuuming your mattress regularly is recommended, these particles will still be present and may cause problems for people with allergies.
-If you or someone you know suffers from severe allergies, we recommend replacing your mattress more frequently, and investing in a high-quality mattress protector.
+If you or someone you know suffers from severe allergies, we recommend replacing your mattress more frequently, and investing in a high-quality mattress protector or mattress topper.

 4. Sleeping with Pain